Learning Password Best Practices Through In-Task Instruction: Introduction

 Our work contributes: \begin{enumerate}

-\item \textbf{a definition of pedagogical friction}, operationalized as brief, rule-linked prompts that add minimal effort to support learning during password creation; \item \textbf{results from an experiment} varying the depth and interactivity of guidance during password creation and examines effects on rule compliance, rule-linked survey accuracy, and behavior-knowledge alignment; and \item \textbf{a rule-centered measurement framework} with group-, user-, and rule-level compliance and alignment measures.
+\item \textbf{a proposed design framework, pedagogical friction}, which we define as brief, rule-linked prompts that add minimal effort while supporting learning during password creation;

+\item \textbf{results from an experiment} varying the depth and interactivity of guidance during password creation and examines effects on rule compliance, rule-linked survey accuracy, and behavior-knowledge alignment; and \item \textbf{a rule-centered measurement framework} with group-, user-, and rule-level compliance and alignment measures.

 \end{enumerate}